The Trust Project Adds Sites as Need for Trustworthy News Reaches Crisis

 $500,000 in New Funding Propels Additional Growth

-In addition, longtime supporter Craig Newmark Philanthropies has contributed $500,000 to strengthen initiatives in research, training, public outreach and technical capacity—including three new staff members.
+In addition, longtime supporter Craig Newmark Philanthropies has contributed $500,000 to strengthen initiatives in research, training, public outreach and technical capacity.

-According to 2023 data from Knight Foundation/Gallup, more than half of Americans have lost faith that news organizations put the public interest first.
-Such lack of trust globally has led to severe polarization, Edelman warns in its latest report, weakening the social fabric that underpins democratic institutions.
-With the 8 Trust Indicators® and hands-on guidance, the Trust Project offers news outlets and the public a means to rebuild their relationship.
+A lack of trust globally has led to severe polarization, Edelman warns in its latest report, weakening the social fabric that underpins democratic institutions.

 Three new roles signal the Trust Project's dedication to helping more people and news outlets than ever.
-Pier Paolo Bozzano, program director for product, promotes technical solutions to support publisher benefits and ease Trust Indicator® implementation.
+Pier Paolo Bozzano, program director for product, promotes technical solutions to support publisher benefits and implementation.
 Network Lead and Researcher Teresa Lamsam coaches news sites and contributes research expertise.
-Christin Smith, researcher-in-residence, leads the exciting studies that underpin all Trust Project work, strengthen its impact and contribute to journalism globally.
+Christin Smith, researcher-in-residence, leads the exciting studies that underpin all Trust Project work.

 - The International Journalism Festival (April 10-23, Perugia, Italy)